Shaienn/http_server/Readme.md

 ### HTTP server

-Simple `HTTP` server which by default uses `localhost` on port `8000`.
+Simple `HTTP` server which (by default) uses `localhost` on port `8000`.
 Any `HTTP` requests to the server start the job which reads file (/tmp/download_test by default).
-If job is done during of alowed time slot (5 seconds by default) then the server sends `HTTP` response with the status `200` and some html content.
+If job is done during of alowed time slot (5 seconds by default) then the server sends `HTTP` response with the status `200` and some `html` content.
-If job is not done during of alowed time then server sends `HTTP` response with the status `503`.
+If job is not done during of time slot then server sends `HTTP` response with the status `503`.
-If job is interrupted for some other reasons then server sends `HTTP` response with the status `500`.
+If job is interrupted due to some other reason then server sends `HTTP` response with the status `500`.

 #### How to use

 Go to the `http_server` folder and do `make run`.
-When application is compiled and started the functionality can be tested from any `http` client including standard web-browser by using the `http://localhost:8000/` request.
+When application is compiled and started the functionality can be tested from any `http` client including standard web-browser by request to the `http://localhost:8000/` address.
 The file `/tmp/download_test` will be created during of compilation (it is defined in Makefile).

 ### HTTP server test stand

-The test stand for the http_server which allows to create specified number of connections to the server with specified rate per second.
+The test stand for the `http_server` which allows to create specified number of connections to the server with specified rate per second.

 #### How to use